Marysia-G/stress-resistance-msc/README.md

 4. `04_ANOVA.ipynb`
 **Performs statistical analysis.**
 Runs ANOVA to determine which strain variants differ significantly from the control strain under specific conditions and timepoints.
-It outputs Excel files, where you can take a look what variants differ significantly, *(to be updated)* and it serves as the input for the fold change heatmaps in the next step.
+It outputs Excel files, where you can take a look what variants differ significantly.

-5. `05_fold_change_heatmap.ipynb`
+5. `05_ANOVA_processing.ipynb`
+**Extracts statistical significance with control strain.**
+Extracts the relevant information from ANOVA and Tukey post-hoc results, concerning the significance of difference between modified TF and control strain.
+It alignes the statistical insights with the growth data to form a new statisctis data dataframe, to be used in the next step for preparing the fold change heatmaps.

+6. `06_fold_change_heatmap.ipynb`
 **Generates heatmaps of fold changes.**
-Creates heatmaps that visualize fold changes between each studied strain and the control.
+Creates heatmaps that visualize fold changes (relative changes) between each studied strain and the control.
 Each timepoint has its own heatmap.
-*(to be updated)* Significant differences are annotated with fold change values, and boxes with statistically significant differences between modification types of a TF are highlighted with a black outline.
+Significant differences compared to control strain are annotated with fold change values.

+7. `07_dendrogram.ipynb`
+**Generates clustered dendrograms.**
+Creates plots of clustered dendrograms showing the "relationship" between each TF modified strain and conditions.
+It clusters the growth data based on their means, and the metric used to cluser is mean distance.
+It standardizes the growth results in each column (condition) so that the condition-specific growth differences doesn't disturb the analysis.
+There is one dendrogram generated per each timepoint.

 ---